Contact the Pima Micro Yacht Club if you are looking for a Micro Magic.

-As we are always looking for ready to sail Micro Magics to make it easy for our members to get going quickly, we will leave the post here but indicated at the top of the page whether a boat is available at the moment.
+As we are always looking for ready to sail Micro Magics to make it easy for our members to get going quickly, we will leave the post here but indicate at the top of the page whether a boat is available at the moment.

 Or you can buy a Micro Magic Kit and build it yourself.
 There is an abundance of knowledge in the Club to help you.

 The building remaining is documented on this website.
 The advantage of an already built boat as represented on this page is that you can be on the pond the day you buy it.
 The third kit is the Micro Magic Race Carbon V2.
 We rarely see this model at regattas.
 Perhaps it is due to its pink sail.
 It does have the appearance of a carbon fiber hull; though it is just a very fancy paint job.

 Back in 2015 the new Graupner SJ company had added an RTR version Micro Magic to its product range allegedly based on the “Champ Spec” MM’s built by Mike Weston, UK which incorporated several refinements in construction, one of which I had bought and have sailed successfully for several years.
 I imported one of the new HoTT RTR versions and built it for evaluation.
 I compared notes with Ralf Bohnenberger, Germany who agreed with my assessment and fed back to Graupner suggestions for improvements on behalf of the Micro Magic International Class Association.